Badge photo

 meta = numpy.asarray(columns).T

 There are more features we can work with than just text features.
 We have a column called sublesson_time, that tells us when a story was submitted, and could add more information.
-Often when doing NLP work, you'll be able to add outside features that make your predictions much better.
-Some machine learning algorithms can figure out how these features interact with your textual features (ie "Posting at midnight with the word 'tacos' in the headline results in a high scoring post").
+Often when you're performing natural language processing with Python, you'll be able to add outside features that make your predictions much better.
+Some machine learning algorithms can figure out how these features interact with your textual features (i.e., "Posting at midnight with the word 'tacos' in the headline results in a high scoring post").

 columns = []